kosmasgen/SQLDomainGen/README.md

 # SpringForge

-SpringForge is a CLI tool that parses SQL DDL and generates a fully structured, production-ready Spring Boot backend.
+SpringForge is a CLI tool that parses SQL DDL and generates a production-ready Spring Boot backend.

-SpringForge generates a complete backend project, not just individual classes.
+It generates a complete backend project, not just individual classes.

 It automatically generates: